Ali-Khodabandehlou/simple_docking_analysis/README.md

 # simple_docking_analysis

-This repository contains some simple calculations for analysis data from docking (mostly AutoDock Vina) results.
+This repository contains some simple calculations for analysis of data acquired from docking (mostly AutoDock Vina) results.